LukeDSchenk/ReadMyMessages/README.md

 If you are interested in contributing to this simple project to turn it into something bigger, please feel free to let me know!

 ## Running the script
-To run this script on your android device, you will need to install QPython3, or a similar Python IDE for Android.
+To run this script on your android device, you will need to install QPython3, or a similar Python IDE for Android (I would recommend using QPython3, because the androidhelper module is installed by default).
 I may or may not try and update this into a full fledged kivy Android/IOS application in the future.
 We'll see!